byui-cit/learning-modules/modules/css/grid/prepare1.md

 }
 ```

 Now the h1 and the video are in the same spot on the grid.
-Because the h1 comes after the video in the HTML order, then it is behind the video.
+Because the h1 comes after the video in the HTML, it is behind the video.
 To bring it on top we could change the order in HTML or give the h1 a higher z-index than the default 0 to bring it forward.
 Let's do that.

 ```css
 h1 {